 Read the entire report below.

 Roadless areas are a defining feature of the Nez Perce and Clearwater National Forests.
 Protecting roadless characteristics ensures that one day, these areas may also become Wilderness!
 Every dollar donated helps us protect 29 rare roadless areas ranging from 7,000 to 260,000 acres in size.
-Funds will be used for legal research and potential litigation.
+Funds will be used for research and strategies to protect what the Idaho Roadless Rule and the 2001 Roadless Area Conservation rule cannot.